Question: What is a Weddingmoon?

 - You can save money.
 Stay three nights at a Sandals resort, and you can get a small, basic wedding at no charge

 - Nature does the decorating.
 Forget about spending scads of money on a florist.
-You're surrounded by palm trees, indigenous flowers and local vegetation
+You're surrounded by palm trees, indigenous flowers, the turquoise sea and blue horizon

 - It's a never-ending party.
 Not exactly, but if the two of you are extroverts and love having people around, you can keep the good times rolling from the wedding through the honeymoon